You probably are here because you want to improve the website you already have, or you’re trying to figure out what you should do for your new site.

 This involves applying a certain degree of psychology about when people shop, what they are thinking when they shop, and how they make buying decisions.

-The schema is a unique type of add-on HTML markup language that increases your results in the search engines.
+Schema is a unique type of add-on HTML markup language that increases your results in the search engines.
 It does this by speaking to all of the four major search engines with technical information that describes what your page is really about.

 Here is where branding comes in again, also.
 If your branding is what it should be, you should be able to work in the schema information naturally based on the key points of your brand and your website.